 GTG: If you wake in the night, even if only for five minutes, what effect does this have on your sleep cycle?

 Dr C: This is not a huge problem.
 The key is not to overly stimulate yourself if you do wake up.
 If you need to visit the bathroom, do so with a dim light.
 (Red light is ideal as it has the least effect on your body’s daily, circadian rhythm.)
 The last thing you want to do is look at your smartphone to check the time as this exposes you to the bright blue length wavelength of light and can wake your body up.

-GTG: Why do we sometimes feel completely unrested even though we’ve been unconscious for seven hours?
+GTG: Why do we sometimes feel completely unrested even though we’ve been unconscious for 7 hours?

 Dr C: It is about the quality of your sleep rather than simply the time spent asleep.
 Some people will have caffeine before bed and tell you that they can actually fall asleep for the whole night.
 However, we know that they will not have accessed enough deep, restorative sleep.

 In addition, technology before bed can play a role.
 I have patients and friends who, if they are on their screens right before bed, may actually fall asleep but will not wake up fully refreshed.
-When they adopt my #NoTech90 they often report having the same amount of sleep, yet they wake up feeling refreshed.
+When they adopt my no tech for 90 minutes before bed idea (#NoTech90) they often report having the same amount of sleep, yet they wake up feeling refreshed.